-Russia has a number of medical specialists (psychiatrists, oncologists, neurologists, etc.) working in hospitals and medical centres in larger city areas.
+Russia has a number of medical specialists working in hospitals and medical centers in larger city areas.
 To see a Russian specialist, you will need to be referred by your Russian doctor.
-Some specialist provision is available for free through statutory healthcare, with the exception of treatment such as eye care and dental care, but due to issues with low salaries paid to state-funded doctors, many of the best medical specialists are only accessible through the private sector.
+Some specialist provision is available for free through statutory healthcare.
+There are some exceptions, such as eye care and dental care.
+Due to low salaries for state-funded doctors, many of the best medical specialists work in the private sector.

-In Moscow, there are a number of specialist public hospitals (gynaecological, mental health, etc.) as well as over 500 polyclinics equipped to provide follow-up care.
-These exist alongside private healthcare centres and clinics operating in a range of specialist areas such as cardiology, neurology, pulmonology, etc. Private specialists in Moscow can be accessed without a referral from the doctor but may be expensive.
+In Moscow, there are a number of specialist public hospitals as well as over 500 polyclinics.
+These exist alongside private healthcare centers and clinics.
+They operate in a range of specialist areas such as cardiology, neurology, and pulmonology.
+Private specialists in Moscow can be accessed without a referral from the doctor but may be expensive.

 How to find a Russian doctor

-Residents are free to register with a Russian doctor of their choosing, although you will need to check first that the doctor provides state-funded healthcare if you want to use the free public healthcare service.
+Residents are free to register with the doctor of their choosing.
+However, you must first check that the doctor provides state-funded healthcare if you want to use the free public healthcare service.

 If you want to find a recommended doctor in Russia, you can do so through personal recommendation or through your national embassy.
 Most embassies will have lists of recommended doctors and medical services for each country.
 Details of UK embassies in Russia can be found here.
 US embassies and consulates can be found here.